-A growing list of dim sum restaurants, over three hundred so far (some that I've personally visited and others recommended by users) in the United States and Canada is provided, along with web sites, Yelp links, and regional maps.
+A growing list of dim sum restaurants, over fifteen hundred so far (at first just onesthat I've personally visited, then others recommended by users, and now any place I see on the web that appears to have real Cantonese dim sum) , along with web sites, Yelp links, and regional maps.
 If you live in an area not covered or know of a restaurant I missed, just let me know and I'll add it!

 Related Cantonese vocabulary and links to dim sum and Cantonese resources also listed.